ayushinav/Porosity.jl/docs/src/tutorials/tune_rp.md

 f # hide
 ```

-Please note that this is just one of the functions to calculate melt fractions and you can define your own function and plug it in the `fn_list` defined above.
+Please note that this is just one of the functions to calculate melt fractions, and you can define your own function and plug it in the `fn_list` defined above.
 In fact, `fn_list` can include multiple functions to better suit the needs, just keep in mind that these functions execute in the order they are placed in the list.

 Let's take another example, this time around we use [`solidus_Hirschmann2000`](@ref) to estimate solidus temperature.
 We also take into account the presence of volatiles and use [`get_Ch2o_m`](@ref) to partition the melt.
 This requires we also need a partition coefficient along with bulk water conc.
 Putting everything together, we have :